Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 \subsubsection{Summary}

-In this section, we summarize all obstruction and trivialization free block-states with different dimensions, and the ultimate classification of 3D topological crystalline superconductors in the $O_h$-symmetric systems, with spinless and spin-1/2 fermions.
+In this section, we summarize all obstruction and trivialization-free block states with different dimensions, and the ultimate classification of 3D topological crystalline superconductors in the $O_h$-symmetric systems, with spinless and spin-1/2 fermions.